 Action Research, Innovative Care for Chronic Conditions, Mexico, Rural Health, Social Capital

 Copyright 2013 Oscar William Garza

 Garza, Oscar William.
 "An Action Research Approach to Examining Perceptions and Needs in Diabetes Care in a Community in Mexico Using the Innovative Care for Chronic Conditions Framework and Social Capital Theory."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.